Chart Color Schemes

 Mornington - East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Mornington - East's dwelling structure, as per the latest Census, comprised 86.6% houses and 13.4% other dwellings.
-In comparison, Melbourne metro had 85.5% houses and 14.5% other dwellings.
-Home ownership in Mornington - East was 38.1%, with mortgaged dwellings at 42.7% and rented ones at 19.2%.
-The median monthly mortgage repayment was $2,000, above Melbourne metro's $1,989.
-Median weekly rent was $400, compared to Melbourne metro's $380.
+Mornington - East's dwelling structure, as per the latest Census, consisted of 86.6% houses and 13.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Melbourne metro's 85.5% houses and 14.5% other dwellings.
+Home ownership in Mornington - East stood at 38.1%, with mortgaged dwellings at 42.7% and rented ones at 19.2%.
+The median monthly mortgage repayment was $2,000, exceeding Melbourne metro's average of $1,989.
+The median weekly rent figure in Mornington - East was $400, compared to Melbourne metro's $380.
 Nationally, Mornington - East's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing